 Being active is good for our physical and mental wellbeing.
 This is why we should all try to move regularly, including exercises to help stay strong and steady.
 This particularly applies to those of us who have health conditions or are older.
 Due to coronavirus we are all spending more time within our home, so it is important that we find ways to build activity into our day, every day.
-Over the next few weeks, you may have health and social care appointments cancelled or delayed.
+Over the coming weeks and months, you may have health and social care appointments cancelled or delayed.
 If you are waiting for treatment, being active is one of the best things you can do to look after your health, as part of a healthy lifestyle.
 Being active at a level that feels comfortable is unlikely to make your health worse; in fact it can help to manage many health conditions.
-Most of us are spending much more time within our home.
+We have all been asked to stay at home as much as possible.
 This can be frustrating and upsetting, and it can be harder to be active when you can't do your normal daily activities.
 This guide will help you to find ways to build activity into your day.
 If the exercise suggested doesn't work for you, feel free to adapt them based on what you can do.
 Being active every day can help to: